hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

 In case you have functions in Graph.cool, Hasura has an equivalent feature called :ref:`event triggers <event_triggers>`.
 Migrating this involves taking your code and deploying it on a different platform (preferably serverless functions).

-Do note that for event triggers, the payload that Hasura sends might be different and you might have to change the way request body parameters are handled in your function code.
+Do note that for event triggers, the payload that Hasura sends might be different, and you might have to change the way the request body parameters are handled in your function code.

 Migrating auth
 --------------

-There are two ways to Authenticate users in Graph.cool.
+There are two ways to authenticate users in Graph.cool.

 1. Using Auth0
-2. Using Email-Password Auth.
+2. Using email-password auth.

 If you were using Auth0 with Graph.cool, the migration should be fairly straightforward.
 You can configure Hasura with Auth0 easily by following :ref:`this guide <guides_auth0_jwt>`.

-In case you are using Email-Password Auth, Graph.cool generates mutations for
+In case you are using email-password auth, Graph.cool generates mutations for

 - creating a user ``createUser(authProvider: { email: { email, password } })`` and
 - login ``signinUser(email: { email, password })``.

-You will need to implement these custom mutations using :ref:`Hasura Actions <actions>`.
+You will need to implement these custom mutations using :ref:`Hasura actions <actions>`.

 Refer to this example for a `custom signup mutation <https://github.com/hasura/hasura-actions-examples/tree/master/auth>`__.